nicole-zy/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
+We can use our system to make it easier for people to snap pictures when their hands are being used or when they are far from the camera.
 * What is a good environment for X?
 * What is a bad environment for X?
 * When will X break?